Altinity/antalya-examples/CONTRIBUTING.md

 Feel free to use AI tools but add this file to the context by telling your AI agent to follow these rules for design and code gen activities.

+1. AI agents are required to read and follow these conventions.
+2. Developers are required to verify all code, including code generated by AI agents.